Photo by Greg Rosenke on Unsplash

 Column Mapping

-Oracle APEX, with Map region, provides four events that allow us to create interactive maps.
-First, we create a Hidden Item called "P800_COUNTRY_ID".
-We will store the ID of the selected object in it.
-Then create a dynamic action and configure it as follows:
+Oracle APEX, with the Map region, provides four events that allow us to create interactive maps.
+First, we create a Hidden Item called "P800_COUNTRY_ID" to store the ID of the selected object.
+Then, create a dynamic action and configure it as follows:

 Identification